 Kirdford Parish has a high proportion of older people, and 41% of survey respondents live in social or owner-occupied housing of a larger size than meets their requirements.
 However, when these local households need to downsize into smaller and more specialised housing, there is a lack of affordable housing for the elderly available in or adjoining the existing Settlement Policy Area.
-Planned new provision of specialist affordable housing for the elderly will increase suitable accommodation threefold.
-For obvious reasons of access etc elderly persons affordable housing development location should be prioritised within or adjoining the SPA.
+National Planning Practice Guidance (PPG - June 2019), 'Housing for Older and Disabled People', provides insight into identifying the requirements of older and disabled people's housing needs.
+Planned new provision of specialist affordable housing for the elderly and disabled will increase suitable accommodation threefold.
+For obvious reasons of access etc., elderly and disabled persons' affordable housing development locations should be prioritised within or adjoining the Settlement Plan Area.

 Conformity reference: CD.001 & CD.002 and National Census2001 & 2011.
 Coastal West Sussex Strategic Housing Market Assessment 2012 (SHMA).
-CDC Draft Local Plan Key Policies- Preferred Approach Consultation document 2013, page 155-para.17.13.
+CDC Local Plan: Key Policies 2014-2029.
+South Downs Local Plan policy SD27